Chris Waggett: PRINCIPAL & CEO

 Chris has a BSc in Urban Estate Management from Kingston University, London, UK, and a post-graduate Diploma in Applied Finance and Investment from the Securities Institute of Australia (SIA).
 He is a professional Member of the Royal Institute of Chartered Surveyors (MRICS), is a former Associate of the Australian Property Institute (API), served on the Property Council of Australia – NSW Planning Committee, and was an inaugural Board Director of the Green Building Council of Australia.

-In the US, Chris is a Member of the ULI, is an Alumnus of the Transit Alliance Citizens Academy (2011-02), was honored as the “Outstanding Graduate of the Citizens Academy, 2011-02”and currently serves as a Director and Board Chair of the Colorado-based, Transit Alliance (www.trasitalliance.org).
-Most recently he served as a member of the Denver Regional Council of Governments (DRCOG) Citizens Advisory Committee (CAC) that provided input into the Metro Vision 2040 planning process (2013-2014) following which we was awarded the agency’s 2015 “Distinguished Service Award” for outstanding contributions to the work of DRCOG.
+In the US, Chris is a Member of the ULI, is an Alumnus of the Transit Alliance Citizens Academy (2011-02), was honored as the “Outstanding Graduate of the Citizens Academy, 2011-02” and served as a Director and Board Chair of the Colorado-based, Transit Alliance.
+He served as a member of the Denver Regional Council of Governments (DRCOG) Citizens Advisory Committee (CAC) that provided input into the Metro Vision 2040 planning process (2013-2014) following which he was awarded the agency’s 2015 “Distinguished Service Award” for outstanding contributions to the work of DRCOG.
 During 2015, he also served on Mayor Michael B.Hancock’s Pedestrian Advisory Committee for the City of Denver.
+Most recently he was a ULI CO Moderator for the 2017-18 Partnership Forum that mentored Young Leaders to discuss land use issues, career development, and projects in a confidential setting, and a Judge on the ULI CO Impact Awards for 2019, and returning Judge in 2021.